Trump says right-wing activist Charlie Kirk has died after shooting

 In a later post, Trump said he has ordered all American flags to be lowered to half-staff until Sunday evening to honor Kirk, who was 31.

-Kirk's conservative youth organization, Turning Point USA, was kicking off an "American Comeback Tour."
-The event at Utah Valley University was the first of 15 scheduled stops at college campuses around the country.
+Kirk's conservative youth organization was kicking off his "American Comeback Tour at the university.
+It was the first of 15 such scheduled events at college campuses around the country.

 Over the years, he has gained popularity for his appearances on college campuses and engaging with students on political issues.

+As Kirk was about to answer a question, Pitts said she heard a loud noise.

+"It sounded like a firecracker, and then I just saw so much blood come out of the left side of Charlie's neck, and then he went limp," Pitts told NPR's All Things Considered.

-Video circulating on social media appears to show Kirk sitting in a chair and holding a microphone under a tent.
+Videos circulating on social media appear to show Kirk sitting in a chair and holding a microphone under a tent.
 A shot is fired and Kirk appears to grab his neck and fall out of his chair.
 NPR has not verified the authenticity of the video clips.

 In a statement, Utah Valley University said its campuses will be closed through Sunday, Sept.
 14.